Internal Security Assessors

 An organization wishing to send an employee to ISA training must first submit the required application package attesting to facts about the organization and the individual(s) concerned, and must agree to the terms of the ISA Program, in order to be considered an ISA Sponsor Company.
-Please see the Internal Security Assessor Program - ISA Validation Requirements 1.2.
+Please see the Internal Security Assessor Program - ISA Qualification Requirements 1.2.

 Submit your application and requirements to: